-The default withholding rate is single and no adjustments (regardless of your marital status).
+Installments scheduled to last 10 years or more - Default withholding rate is single and no adjustments (regardless of your marital status).
 You may choose no withholding if elected below or choose an alternate withholding rate by completing a Form W-4P Withholding Certificate and submitting to MSRS with this installment form.
 Form W-4P Withholding Certificate is available to download at www.mnretire.gov/mndcp-forms-docs.

-☐ Do not withhold federal income tax
+Do not withhold federal income tax.